Written by Chantal Borciani

 While days can easily be spent simply ogling the kaleidoscopic waters from the rings of dazzling white sand, there’s a bevy of water toys on hand for tropical exploration.
 Glide over vibrant corals in glass-bottomed kayaks, snorkel with triggerfish, parrotfish and green turtles, paddleboard or windsurf in the sapphire waters, scuba dive with marine guides and then head inland where lizards roam over an ancient landscape.

-Bawah lies 160 nautical miles from Singapore and has its own seaplane (journey time around 80 minutes by air).
+Bawah lies 160 nautical miles from Singapore and has its modern-day seaplane (journey time around 80 minutes by air).

 Soneva Jani has single-handedly upped the stakes and reimagined the ultimate Maldives private island experience.
 The über lux eco-resort features just 24 over-water residences and two island villas in a tranquil lagoon large enough to fit 7,000 Olympic swimming pools.